SonalJayasinghe/ollama-function-calling/README.md

 ## Prompt Engineering Techniques
 - Few Shot Prompting
+- Zero Shot Prompting
 - Chain of thoughts

 ## Notes
 - This is NOT the perfect solution for large number of functions.
-- This is ONLY an experimental project.
+- This is ONLY an experimental project
 - Sometimes this will not provide the answer what we want.
+(Errors can be occured)
-- Over heating, hight amount of memory swapping can be happen due to running an LLM on your local machine / laptop.
+- Over heating, high amount of memory swapping can be happen due to running a LLM on your local machine / laptop.
-- This project is initiated in Apple MacBook Air (M1) 8GB RAM, the Ollama may not be perform correctly on Windows.
+- This project is initiated on Apple MacBook Air (M1) 8GB RAM, sometimes the Ollama may not be perform correctly on Windows.